 When her father had her commit her first murder (at the age of six), she read the victim's dying spasms and understood the horror of killing, and ran away.
 She wound up in Gotham during the "No Man's Land", when the city had been damaged by an earthquake and formally severed from support or authority of the United States government, and received tutoring and care from Oracle (Barbara Gordon), who had been the first Batgirl before she was crippled.
 When they learned of her history, Oracle and Batman adopted her into the Bat-Family and gave her a costume as Batgirl.

 The series focused on her ongoing adventures in crimefighting, as well as her relationships with the other Bat characters, as she attempted to adjust to her new life and heal from the abuse she received as a child.
 It was cancelled in 2006 and briefly revived for a six-issue limited series in 2008.
 A young-adult graphic novel, Shadow of the Batgirl, was published in 2020.

-Cassandra Cain made her movie debut in 2020's Birds of Prey as a member of the titular team, played by child actress Ella Jay Basco; however, the film character is a kid pickpocket with no hint of Cassandra's comics backstory.
+Cassandra Cain made her movie debut in 2020's Birds of Prey as a member of the titular team, played by child actress Ella Jay Basco; however, the film character is In Name Only, she's a kid pickpocket with no hint of Cassandra's comics backstory.

 - Gotham - debuts in the fifth and final season.

 - Batwheels - supporting character, voiced by Leah Lewis

 - Justice League - makes a voiceless, uncredited cameo in "The Savage Time".

 - Young Justice (2010) - her first proper appearance.

 - Abusive Parents: Cass's father, notorious assassin David Cain, raised her in complete silence and forced her to kill a man when she was six years old.
 When he would get angry at her he would shoot her and likewise played "two for flinching" with guns.
 Despite this, the two of them do love each other, something that Batman doesn't seem to grasp.